Arksine/moonraker/docs/configuration.md

 ### `[octoprint_compat]`
 Enables partial support of OctoPrint API is implemented with the purpose of allowing uploading of sliced prints to a moonraker instance.
-Currently we support Slic3r derivatives and Cura with Cura-OctoPrint.
+Currently PrusaSlicer derivatives and Cura with Cura-OctoPrint.

 ```ini
 # moonraker.conf